Politics of Saint Helena, Ascension and Tristan da Cunha: Formation and Constitution, 1922–present

 In September 1922, Ascension Island became a dependency of Saint Helena, followed by Tristan da Cunha in January 1938.
 The three islands were held under this flagship as "Saint Helena and Dependencies" until they were collectively changed to equal status in 2009, becoming Saint Helena, Ascension and Tristan da Cunha.

 A new constitution, the St Helena, Ascension and Tristan da Cunha Constitution Order 2009, replaced a previous constitution drafted in 1988, providing a Bill of Rights for citizens and details outlining balanced provisions for the islands.
 It confirmed the allegiance of the three islands to the United Kingdom, its Government and the Crown and that the islands now formed a single, territorial grouping.
 The constitution also placed restrictions on the governor's power, forming more of a union between the Governor and the two Resident Administrators.

 Attorney General of Saint Helena

+The current Attorney General of St Helena is Andrew James Duncan.

-The post of the Attorney General of Saint Helena was created around 1978.
+the post of the Attorney General of Saint Helena was created around 1978.
 Beforehand, the "Legal Advisers Office", as it was called at that time, was to provide legal advice to the St. Helena Government and the Judiciary and legal support to the Land Adjudication exercise."